Feature Articles: Food, Fitness and Children

 - Use washable and reusable containers.
 Avoid using plastic sandwich baggies.
 Buy containers in a variety of sizes to fit your lunchbox needs.

 - Buy in bulk.
 Avoid single-serve packaging.
-You save money when you buy in bulk and pack it yourself into single servings.
+You save money when you buy food in bulk and pack it yourself into single servings.
 Buy a large container of yogurt or pudding and use 4-ounce containers to pack your own.
 Buy a block of cheese and cut it into cubes or shred it.
 Buy crackers in boxes, rather than individual packages.

 - Send in leftovers.
 Invest in a good insulated food container to keep food warm.
 Homemade soup is always a good option.